How to Think About Data Structure and Algorithm

 The Essence of Algorithms

-If I had to summarize the essence of algorithms in one sentence, I would say it's "exhaustive search."
+If I were to summarize in one sentence, I would say the essence of algorithms is "brute-force search".

-Frankly, most development jobs involve working with existing development frameworks and rarely touch on underlying data structures and algorithm issues.
-But the fact remains that if you want a technical job, you can't avoid being tested on data structures and algorithms, as this knowledge is recognized as the fundamental skills of a programmer.
+Frankly, most development jobs involve working with existing frameworks, rarely dealing with low-level data structures and algorithms.
+However, another truth is that if you seek a technical position, knowledge of data structures and algorithms is unavoidable, as these are recognized as fundamental skills for programmers.

-To distinguish, let's call the algorithms studied by algorithm engineers "mathematical algorithms," and the algorithms used in coding interviews "computer algorithms."
-My content mainly focuses on "computer algorithms."
+To differentiate, we might refer to the algorithms studied by algorithm engineers as "mathematical algorithms" and those relevant to coding interviews as "computer algorithms".
+My content primarily focuses on "computer algorithms".

 This explanation should be quite clear.
 I guess most people's goal is to pass the algorithm test and get a job in development.
 Therefore, you really don't need much mathematical background; you just need to learn how to use computational thinking to solve problems.